25 Things to do in Tuscany (2024): Best places to see

 Lucca Tuscany

-4. Siena – what to visit in Tuscany
+4. Siena – things to do in Tuscany

 Siena is one of the most beautiful cities in Tuscany.
 According to many, it is the most beautiful medieval city ever.
 It is also the heart of Tuscany, because it lies right in the middle of it.